 3.4 Star ratings

 Star ratings are used to symbolise the overall quality, level of service, food standard and range of facilities available in any given hotel property.
-The criteria applied within each country will vary depending on the specific requirements established by the relevant issuing body and are provided to you for information purposes only.
+The criteria applied within each country will vary depending on the specific requirements established by the relevant issuing body and are provided to you for information purposes only and are subject to change.
 They are not a guarantee or warranty of any kind by ebookers.

 3.6 Hotel facilities